oracle-quickstart/oci-caas-pci/README.md

 * Git

 For two-factor authentication:
-* Authenticator app (I use FreeOTP, but any popular authenticator app should work)
+* Authenticator app (For example, FreeOTP, but any popular authenticator app should work)

 ### Stripe API keys
 To utilize Stripe, you will need to have access to a pair of